Wiki · Concept · Last reviewed June 23, 2026

 In October 2025, the HLE team announced HLE-Rolling, a dynamic fork intended to keep the benchmark fresher as public benchmark items become exposed.
 This reflects a central lesson of modern evaluation: once a benchmark matters, it becomes part of the training, tuning, marketing, and discourse environment it was meant to measure.

 A rolling benchmark can reduce staleness, but it also creates governance questions.
-Contributors, maintainers, model developers, and outside evaluators need to know how new questions are selected, how errors are handled, how hidden and public splits are managed, and how leaderboard results remain comparable over time.
+Contributors, maintainers, model developers, and outside evaluators need to know how new questions are selected, how errors are handled, how hidden and public splits are managed, how retired questions are documented, and how leaderboard results remain comparable over time.

 Limits